jonzmathew/AI-Data-Analysis-Assistant-NLP---Based-Chatbot-/README.md

 Example prompts a user can enter:

-Show descriptive statistics of the dataset,
+Show descriptive statistics of the dataset

-Find correlation between age and income,
+Find correlation between age and income

 Run regression between advertising spend and sales